Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In clinical practice, it is important to distinguish between hepatic encephalopathy, which develops in acute and chronic liver diseases.
-In general, the symptomatology is similar, but with acute liver damage all manifestations of hepatic encephalopathy progress much faster than in chronic ones.
+In clinical practice, it is important to distinguish between hepatic encephalopathy developing in acute and chronic liver diseases.
+In general, the symptoms are similar, but in acute liver lesions, all manifestations of hepatic encephalopathy progress much faster than in chronic ones.

-Most often it is necessary to differentiate hepatic encephalopathy and hepatic coma from disorders of cerebral circulation, uremic, chloropenic, alcoholic and other coma.
-Usually, there are no major differential diagnostic difficulties, as patients with hepatic encephalopathy usually have jaundice, liver odor from the mouth, appropriate indications in the history of liver disease, toxic hepatotropic effects.
+Most often it is necessary to differentiate hepatic encephalopathy and hepatic coma from cerebrovascular accidents, uremic, chloropenic, alcoholic and other comas.
+Usually there are no major differential diagnostic difficulties, since patients with hepatic encephalopathy, as a rule, have jaundice, liver odor from the mouth, corresponding indications in the anamnesis of liver diseases, toxic hepatotropic effects.
 It is also necessary to take into account the results of laboratory studies.

-With the use of a salt-free diet, diuretics and abdominal paracentesis, patients with cirrhosis may develop hyponatremia.
-At the same time there is apathy, headache, nausea, arterial hypotension.
-The diagnosis is confirmed when a low level of sodium in the serum is detected and the urea concentration is increased.
-Such a condition can be combined with an impending hepatic coma.
+When using a salt-free diet, diuretics and abdominal paracentesis in patients with liver cirrhosis, hyponatremia may develop.
+This is accompanied by apathy, headache, nausea, and arterial hypotension.
+The diagnosis is confirmed by detecting a low sodium level and an increase in the urea concentration in the blood serum.
+This condition may be combined with impending hepatic coma.

-Acute alcoholic kurtosis is a particularly complex diagnostic problem, as it can be combined with hepatic encephalopathy.
-Many syndromes, characteristic of alcoholism, can be caused by portosystemic encephalopathy.
-Alcoholic delirium (dellirium tremens) differs from hepatic encephalopathy with prolonged motor excitation, increased activity of the autonomic nervous system, insomnia, intimidating hallucinations and a smaller and faster tremor.
-In patients, face hyperemia, agitation, superficial and formal answers to questions are noted.
-Tremor disappearing during rest, becomes rough and irregular during periods of activity.
-Often observed pronounced anorexia, often accompanied by calls for vomiting and vomiting.
+Acute alcoholic excess is a particularly difficult diagnostic problem, as it may be combined with hepatic encephalopathy.
+Many syndromes characteristic of alcoholism may be caused by portosystemic encephalopathy.
+Alcoholic delirium (dellirium tremens) differs from hepatic encephalopathy by prolonged motor agitation, increased activity of the autonomic nervous system, insomnia, frightening hallucinations, and a finer and faster tremor.
+Patients have facial hyperemia, agitation, and superficial and formal answers to questions.
+The tremor, which disappears during rest, becomes coarse and irregular during periods of activity.
+Severe anorexia is often observed, often accompanied by retching and vomiting.

-Encephalopathy Wernicke is often observed with severe malnutrition and alcoholism.
+Wernicke's encephalopathy is often seen in association with severe malnutrition and alcoholism.

 Hepatolenticular degeneration (Wilson's disease) occurs in young patients.
-The disease is often of a family nature.
-With this pathology there is no fluctuation in the severity of symptoms, choreoathetoid hyperkinesis is more common than a "clapping" tremor, the Kaiser-Fleischer ring is determined around the cornea and, as a rule, it is possible to detect a violation of copper metabolism.
+The disease often has a familial nature.
+In this pathology, there is no fluctuation in the severity of symptoms, choreoathetoid hyperkinesis is more characteristic than "flapping" tremor, the Kayser-Fleischer ring is determined around the cornea and, as a rule, a disorder of copper metabolism can be detected.

-Latently occurring functional psychoses - depression or paranoia - often appear against the background of an impending hepatic coma.
-The nature of developed mental disorders depends on the preceding characteristics of the personality and is associated with the enhancement of its characteristic features.
-The severity of serious mental disorders in these patients often leads to their hospitalization in a psychiatric hospital.
-Chronic mental disorders may not be associated with impaired liver function in patients with diagnosed hepatic disease.
-In order to prove the presence of chronic hepatic encephalopathy, diagnostic studies are conducted: phlebography or CT with intravenous radiocontrast, which allows to reveal the expressed collateral circulation.
-It may be useful to evaluate the clinical symptoms and changes in the EEG with increasing or decreasing the amount of protein in the food.
+Latent functional psychoses - depression or paranoia - often manifest against the background of an impending hepatic coma.
+The nature of the mental disorders that develop depends on the previous personality traits and is associated with the intensification of their characteristic features.
+The severity of serious mental disorders in such patients often leads to their hospitalization in a psychiatric hospital.
+Chronic mental disorders may not be associated with liver dysfunction in patients with diagnosed liver disease.
+In order to prove the presence of chronic hepatic encephalopathy, diagnostic studies are carried out: phlebography or CT with intravenous administration of a radiopaque substance, which allows us to identify pronounced collateral circulation.
+An assessment of clinical symptoms and EEG changes with an increase or decrease in the amount of protein in food may be useful.

 Laboratory data

-• The general analysis of the blood: neutrophilic leukocytosis, an increase in ESR, anemia and thrombocytopenia (especially pronounced with the development of hemorrhagic syndrome).
+• Complete blood count: neutrophilic leukocytosis, increased ESR, anemia and thrombocytopenia (especially pronounced with the development of hemorrhagic syndrome).

-• The general analysis of urine: proteinuria, cylindruria, microhematuria, bilirubin, urobilin are determined.
+• General urine analysis: proteinuria, cylindruria, microhematuria, bilirubin, urobilin are determined.

-The pressure of cerebrospinal fluid is normal, its transparency is not violated.
-Patients in the hepatic coma can detect an increase in protein concentration, but the number of cells is not changed.
-In some cases, there is an increase in the levels of glutamic acid and glutamine.
+The cerebrospinal fluid pressure is normal, its transparency is not impaired.
+In patients with hepatic coma, an increase in protein concentration can be detected, but the number of cells is unchanged.
+In some cases, an increase in the level of glutamic acid and glutamine is observed.

 Electroencephalography

-In hepatic encephalopathy, an electroencephalogram (EEG) reveals a bilateral-synchronous decrease in frequency and an increase in the amplitude of normal a-rhythm with a frequency of 8-13 in 1 s to a 5-rhythm with a frequency of less than 4 in 1 s.
-These data can be most accurately estimated using frequency analysis.
-Incentives that cause an activation reaction, such as opening the eyes, do not affect the main rhythm.
-Changes appear in the frontal and parietal areas and extend to the occipital.
+In hepatic encephalopathy, the electroencephalogram (EEG) reveals a bilaterally synchronous decrease in frequency and increase in amplitude of the normal a-rhythm with a frequency of 8-13 per sec to the 5-rhythm with a frequency of less than 4 per sec.
+These data can be most accurately assessed using frequency analysis.
+Stimuli that cause an activation reaction, such as opening the eyes, do not affect the basic rhythm.
+Changes appear in the frontal and parietal areas and spread to the occipital areas.

-This method helps in the diagnosis of hepatic encephalopathy and evaluation of treatment outcomes.
+This method helps in the diagnosis of hepatic encephalopathy and evaluation of treatment results.

-With a prolonged course of chronic liver disease with permanent damage to neurons, oscillations on the EEG can be delayed or more frequent and flattened (so-called flat EEGs).
-Such changes can "fix up" and not disappear on the background of a diet.
+In long-term chronic liver disease with permanent damage to neurons, EEG oscillations may be slow or rapid and flattened (so-called flat EEG).
+Such changes may become “fixed” and not disappear with diet.

-Changes in the EEG are detected very early, even before the appearance of mental or biochemical disorders.
-They are non-specific and can also be found in conditions such as uremia, hypercapnia, vitamin B12 deficiency, or hypoglycaemia.
-In patients with liver disease and in a clear consciousness, the presence of such changes on the EEG is a reliable diagnostic feature.
+Changes in the EEG are detected very early, even before the onset of mental or biochemical disorders.
+They are nonspecific and can also be detected in conditions such as uremia, hypercapnia, vitamin B12 deficiency or hypoglycemia.
+In patients suffering from liver disease and in clear consciousness, the presence of such changes in the EEG is a reliable diagnostic sign.

-The evoked potentials are electrical potentials obtained by stimulation of cortical and subcortical neurons with visual or auditory stimuli or with stimulation of somatosensory nerves.
-This method allows to evaluate the conductivity and functional state of the afferent pathways between stimulated peripheral nerve endings in the tissues and the cortex of the brain.
-Changes in auditory evoked potentials of the cerebral trunk (SVPMS), visual (PVP) and somatosensory (SSVP) evoked potentials are detected in patients with clinically expressed or subclinical encephalopathy.
+Evoked potentials are electrical potentials obtained by stimulating cortical and subcortical neurons with visual or auditory stimuli or by stimulating somatosensory nerves.
+This method allows to evaluate the conductivity and functional state of afferent pathways between stimulated peripheral nerve endings in tissues and the cerebral cortex.
+In patients with clinically evident or subclinical encephalopathy, changes in auditory evoked potentials of the brainstem (ABE), visual (VEP) and somatosensory (SSEP) evoked potentials are detected.
 However, they have more research than clinical significance.
-Since the sensitivity of these methods varies from one study to another, VEP and SVMSS occupy little place in the definition of subclinical encephalopathy, especially when compared to psychometric tests.
-The value of SSEP requires further study.
+Since the sensitivity of these methods varies from one study to another, VEP and ABE occupy a minor place in the definition of subclinical encephalopathy, especially in comparison with psychometric tests.
+The significance of SSEP requires further study.

 A new method of recording endogenous potentials associated with a reaction to an event is currently being studied.
-It requires interaction with the patient, so the use of such a study is limited to the initial stages of encephalopathy.
-It may be that such visual P-300 evoked potentials are more sensitive when subclinical hepatic encephalopathy is detected in patients with cirrhosis than psychometric tests.
+It requires interaction with the patient, so the use of such a study is limited to the early stages of encephalopathy.
+It may turn out that such visual P-300 evoked potentials are more sensitive in detecting subclinical hepatic encephalopathy in patients with liver cirrhosis than psychometric tests.

-Computer and magnetic resonance imaging (CT and MRI, respectively) can detect atrophic changes in the brain, even in patients with well-compensated cirrhosis of the liver.
-These changes are caused by a serious impairment of liver function.
-Atrophy is especially pronounced in patients with persistently persistent chronic encephalopathy and is aggravated with alcoholism.
-With the help of CT it is possible to quantify the severity of cerebral edema and atrophy of the cortex, including in patients with subclinical portosystemic encephalopathy.
-The amplification of the signal from basal ganglia on T1-weighted images in patients with liver cirrhosis does not appear to be associated with encephalopathy, but correlates with the serum bilirubin and manganese concentration in the blood.
+Computer tomography and magnetic resonance imaging (CT and MRI, respectively) can detect atrophic changes in the brain even in patients with well-compensated liver cirrhosis.
+These changes are due to severe liver dysfunction.
+Atrophy is especially pronounced in patients with long-term persistent chronic encephalopathy and is aggravated by alcoholism.
+CT can quantitatively assess the severity of cerebral edema and cortical atrophy, including in patients with subclinical portosystemic encephalopathy.
+Increased signal from the basal ganglia on T1-weighted images in patients with liver cirrhosis is apparently not associated with encephalopathy, but correlates with the concentration of serum bilirubin and manganese in the blood.

 Morphological study

-Macroscopically, the brain may not be altered, but in about half the cases, edema of the brain is detected.
-This is especially true for young patients who died after a prolonged deep coma.
+Macroscopically, the brain may not be changed, but in about half of the cases, cerebral edema is detected.
+This is especially characteristic of young patients who died after a prolonged deep coma.

-In a microscopic study, patients with liver cirrhosis and those who died from the hepatic coma have more characteristic changes in astrocytes than in neurons.
-The proliferation of astrocytes with an increase in nuclei, bulging nucleoli, marginalization of chromatin and accumulation of glycogen is revealed.
-Similar changes are characteristic for astrocytosis of the second type in Alzheimer's disease.
-They are found mainly in the cerebral cortex and in the basal ganglia and are associated with hyperammonemia.
-Damage to neurons is minimal.
-Probably, in the early stages of the change, astrocytes are reversible.
+Microscopic examination of patients with liver cirrhosis who died of hepatic coma reveals more characteristic changes in astrocytes than in neurons.
+Astrocyte proliferation with enlarged nuclei, protruding nucleoli, chromatin margination, and glycogen accumulation is revealed.
+Such changes are characteristic of type 2 astrocytosis in Alzheimer's disease.
+They are found mainly in the cerebral cortex and basal ganglia and are associated with hyperammonemia.
+Neuronal damage is minimal.
+Probably, at early stages, astrocyte changes are reversible.

-With a long course of the disease, structural changes can become irreversible and treatment is ineffective, chronic hepatocerebral degeneration develops.
-In addition to astrocyte changes, there is a thinning of the cerebral cortex with a decrease in the number of neurons in the cortex, basal ganglia and the cerebellum.
+With a long course of the disease, structural changes may become irreversible and treatment is ineffective, chronic hepatocerebral degeneration develops.
+In addition to changes in astrocytes, thinning of the cerebral cortex is observed with a decrease in the number of neurons in the cortex, basal ganglia and cerebellum.

-Demyelination of the fibers of the pyramidal tract is accompanied by the development of spastic paraplegia.
+Demyelination of the pyramidal tract fibers is accompanied by the development of spastic paraplegia.

 Experimental hepatic coma

-In acute liver failure, an increase in the permeability of the blood-brain barrier with specific damage to its transport systems is observed.
-However, in rats with galactosamin-induced liver failure present in the precomatous state, there is no generalized increase in barrier permeability.
-With this, there are obvious difficulties in creating a model of a similar state in animals.
+In acute liver failure, there is an increase in the permeability of the blood-brain barrier with specific damage to its transport systems.
+However, in rats with galactosamine-induced liver failure, which are in a precomatose state, there is no generalized increase in barrier permeability.
+This is associated with obvious difficulties in creating a model of a similar condition in animals.